pinobatch/hello-world/Xubuntu_setup.md

 2. Add Directory Menu and Show Desktop to the right of Start.
 3. Add CPU Graph to the right of the big separator, and set update interval to 1 s, width to 30, and no current usage bars.
+4. Change the clock's format to a custom format: `%a %m-%d %H:%M`

 Other personalizations
 ----------------------